Eric Cascales

 Thierry Doan

 Most of my scientific work has been dedicated to Bacillus subtilis.
 I used this model bacterium to study carbon metabolism during my PhD with Stéphane Aymerich and bacterial cell biology during my post-doc in David Rudner’s lab before I moved to Marseille in 2009 to work with Anne Galinier.
 That’s until 2017 when the god of secretion told me it was heresy and that 6 and 9 were the numbers at the origins of life.
-It will be tremendously hard to leave B. subtilis behind, but I am very motivated by this new challenge and the scientific and technical exchanges with my new colleagues.
+It was tremendously hard to leave B. subtilis behind, but I was very motivated by this new challenge and the scientific and technical exchanges with my new colleagues.
 From sheep embryogenesis during my undergraduate training to bacterial cell biology and secretion machineries, the common trait of my scientific work is my love for picturing small things.
 This is also true when I am out of the lab.
 When traveling, hiking, or simply playing with the kids, my camera is always nearby.
 More keywords about me can be found in this picture (gift from Jen, a friend in the Rudner lab).

 Thierry’s Twitter: @doan_thierry